-This report compares your institution's data to the median value for the comparison group for each statistic shown in the figure.
-If more than one statistic is present in a figure, the median values are determined separately for each indicator or statistic.
+This report compares your institution's data to the median value for the comparison group for each indicator shown in the figure.
+If more than one indicator is present in a figure, the median values are determined separately for each indicator.
 Medians are not displayed for comparison groups with fewer than three values.
 Where percentage distributions are presented, median values may not add to 100%.
-To access all the data used to create the figures included in this report, go to 'Use the Data' portal on the IPEDS website at this provided link (https://nces.ed.gov/ipeds).
+To access all the data used to create the figures included in this report, go to 'Use the Data' portal on the IPEDS website at this provided link (https://nces.ed.qov/ipeds).

-Missing Statistics
+Missing Indicators

-If a statistic is not reported for your institution, the omission indicates that the statistic is not relevant to your institution and the data were not collected.
+If a indicator is not reported for your institution, the omission indicates that the indicator is not relevant to your institution and the data were not collected.
 Not all notes may be applicable to your report.